MicrosoftDocs/sql-docs/docs/sql-server/sql-server-ver15-release-notes.md

 - Install on Linux for [Red Hat Enterprise Server](../linux/quickstart-install-connect-red-hat.md), [SUSE Linux Enterprise Server](../linux/quickstart-install-connect-suse.md), and [Ubuntu](../linux/quickstart-install-connect-ubuntu.md).
 - [Run on SQL Server 2019 on Docker](../linux/quickstart-install-connect-docker.md).

-## CTP 2.1 (November 2018)
+## CTP 2.2 (December 2018)
-[!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.1 is the latest public release of [!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)].
+[!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.2 is the latest public release of [!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)].

-[!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.1 is available only as Evaluation Edition.
+[!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.2 is available only as Evaluation Edition.
 No other editions are available.
-Support for CTP 2.1 is described in license_Eval.rtf with your installation media.
+Support for CTP 2.2 is described in license_Eval.rtf with your installation media.

 Limited support may be found at one of the following locations: